mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/05_tdm_gui_product_window.md

 ## Products List Window

 The **Products** window displays a list of all Products defined in the TDM.
 Only **Admin users** can create, edit, or delete a Product.
-Other users can open the Products for a view.
+Other users can open Products for   view only purposes.

 -   To create a new Product, click the **Add Product** button.
 -   To open a selected Product, click the Product's **Name**.